 There’s nothing more seasonal than vin chaud, a festive winter drink.
 This delicious hot spicy wine is served at Christmas markets and bars all over France during the winter.

 The smells of cinnamon, orange, cloves and star anise mixed with pungent red wine are redolent of the festive season and hard to resist.
-The first whiff of the year instantly puts me in a christmassy mood.
+The first time I catch a whiff of the spicy winter drink each year instantly puts me in a christmassy mood.
 It wouldn’t be Christmas for me without vin chaud.

 photo credit: gajman via photopin cc